kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be attending the IPAM Fall workshop on Safe Operation of Connected and Autonomous Vehicle Fleets, which is on thinking of provably safe ways to keep large datasets safe, and is part of the larger workshop "Mathematical Challenges and Opportunities for Autonomous Vehicles" [ Jun ]
 - I've been chosen as a mentee for the AGT Mentorship Workshop (AMW) 2020 as part of the Economics and Computation (EC 2020) conference, in which the goal is to mentor students considering a research career in Economics and Computation, particularly who either have come from developing countries or live in developing countries for their unique perspectives [ June ]
 - I've been invited to register and volunteer for ICML [ June ]
-- I've been invited to speak on a panel about AI/ML for M@M (Morehouse @ Momentum Coding School) [ June ]
+- I've been invited to speak on a panel about AI/ML for M@M (Morehouse @ Momentum Coding School) for Juneteenth weekend [ June ]

 ## 2019